drconradlee/zfish_behavioural_pipeline/README.md

-# Pipeline for Zebrafish Behaviour (Bipeline)
+# Pipeline for Zebrafish Behaviour (Bipélìn)

 Complete module + executable for segmenting multiwell videos and tracking using Deep-Lab-Cut.
-This forms the behavioural pipeline (Bipeline) for the Scott Laboratory at the Queensland Brain Institute.
+This forms the behavioural pipeline (Bipélìn) for the Scott Laboratory at the Queensland Brain Institute.
 This repository and code combines scripts from https://github.com/drconradlee/zfish_video_segmentation and https://github.com/Scott-Lab-QBI/beh_video_processing to minimize user interference.

 <h2> Installation </h2>
 You can install all required packages by creating an environment with all dependencies with the included `environment.yml` file.